-(d) Teams which have outstanding debts for fees or other Competition obligations (including any United States hosting obligation as described in the United States National Supplement) are not eligible to compete in the Competition until such fees have been paid or obligations have been satisfied.
+(d) Teams which have outstanding debts for fees or other Competition obligations are not eligible to compete in the Competition until such fees have been paid or obligations have been satisfied.

 (e) Any Team which is composed of more than five Team Members (Official Rule 2.2), or which utilizes improper outside assistance (Official Rule 2.4), the Bench Memorandum (Official Rule 2.5), or another Team's Memorial without authorization under these Rules (Official Rule 2.6) may be disqualified from the Competition.